 After the first week of using a narrowed search range, vessels broadened the search area significantly.
 By April 28th, almost two months after Flight 370’s disappearance, 19 ships and 345 aircraft sweeps had conducted a surface search that covered approximately 1.8 million square miles of the Indian Ocean.

 Back in June of 2014, Time valued the monetary expenditures for the search effort up to that point at the equivalent of $70 million.
 By the time all search operations ceased, the bill amounted to over $100 million, warranting the mission recognition as the most expensive aviation search and rescue operation ever.

 Now let’s talk about 345 aircraft used during the SAR operations.
 When we are talking about SAR, it is very important that aircraft should stay on low altitude, so clouds will not cover the ground or water surface, for plane its mean serious losses in distance of fly with higher fuel consumption.

 Long range UAVs like Raybird – 3 was designed to fly on altitude up to 3000 meters, and it can travel around 2500 kilometers, this result seriously better than for helicopters and very compatible with ultra light, light and medium aviation.

 Next is fuel.
-During the flight on low altitude plane will use even more fuel than average flight, which is also not cheap.
-On low altitude it can be 300$ – 400$ per hour, while UAV Raybird 3 will use 1$ – 2$ per hour.
-Difference is huge!
-1000 hours of Raybird 3 flight will cost like 3 hour of search and rescue plane flight.
+During the flight on low altitude, plane will use even more fuel than average flight, which is also not cheap.
+On low altitude, it can be 300$ – 400$ per hour, while UAV Raybird 3 will use 1$ – 2$ per hour.
+The difference is huge!
+1000 hours of Raybird 3 flight will cost like 3 hours of search and rescue plane flight.
 Now imagine 345 aircrafts were used during the SAR, and it is only about fuel.